Skip to content

 Many of the diamond painting accessories that we’ve mentioned here serve to help you as you work on your diamond art masterpiece.
 However — there are some that are supposed to improve its aesthetics once it’s done.
 And on that list, the frame for the painting definitely takes a premiere spot.

 There are plenty of different sizes to choose from, depending on the dimensions of your painting.
-Firstly, the easiest ones to obtain are the standard sized frames.
+Firstly, the easiest ones to obtain are standard-sized frames.
 These are the ones that you can buy at pretty much any art supply store.
 Once you’re there, you’ll also be able to pick out frame styles that match both the painting itself and your household decor.

 Naturally, you could always just use a regular art canvas for mounting your piece of diamond art.
 You simply need to find a canvas that’s about two inches shorter in width and length compared to the canvas of the diamond art, so that it can easily be stretched around it.
 After that, feel free to use craft glue to cover the back of your canvas.
 Then, press this glued canvas onto the canvas of your diamond art piece and trim any remaining edges.
 Now you can hang it, as long as everything has thoroughly dried.